Herzing Health Care Aide students pose for a photo

-In general, 50-75% of my students are people who are new to Canada.
+In general, 50 to 75 per cent of my students are people who are new to Canada.
 I've found that caring for elders is often engrained in their cultures, and they naturally understand the skills involved in becoming a health care aide.

-Our work placement runs for 8 full weeks, and is fully supervised by our instructors, who are all licensed nurses.
-Other colleges have just 6 weeks of on-the-job training, and the students are usually spread out at different facilities, with limited supervision.
+Our work placement runs for eight full weeks and is fully supervised by our instructors, who are all licensed nurses.
+Other colleges have just six weeks of on-the-job training, and the students are usually spread out at different facilities, with limited supervision.

-Herzing students do their practicums all together, at a Winnipeg personal care home, where licensed nurses from Herzing oversee and guide their learning for the entire 8 weeks.
+Herzing students do their practicums all together at a Winnipeg personal care home, where licensed nurses from Herzing oversee and guide their learning for the entire eight weeks.

 Herzing health care aide students starting their practicum at Extendicare Oakview Place in Winnipeg